drgimpfen/docker-archiver/README.md

 ## Notifications

-Docker Archiver sends notifications via **email (SMTP)** only.
-SMTP settings are configured in the web UI under **Settings → Notifications** and are stored in the application database (not via environment variables).
+Docker Archiver sends notifications via **email (SMTP)** only. **SMTP settings are configured in the web UI under _Settings → Notifications_ and are stored in the application database (not via environment variables).** This avoids leaking credentials in environment files and makes runtime changes available via the web UI.

 ### SMTP Settings (in the UI)

 - **SMTP Server** — Hostname or IP of your SMTP server (`smtp_server`)
 - **SMTP Port** — TCP port for SMTP (`smtp_port`, commonly `587`)
 - **SMTP Username** — Username for SMTP authentication (optional)

+### Download Tokens & Notifications

+The download feature uses short-lived tokens (24 hours) that map to either an existing archive file or an archive directory (for which the server may prepare a `.tar.zst`).
+Important behavior:

+- **Token lifecycle**: Tokens are created via the API or UI and expire after 24 hours.
+A token may reference an existing file (`file_path`) or an archive directory (`archive_path`) that needs packing.
+- **notify_emails**: Each token stores a `notify_emails` array (one or more recipients).
+When an archive becomes ready, the server sends a link notification to the addresses in `notify_emails`.
+- **Public regenerate**: If an archive file is missing, the public `/download/<token>` page shows a small form where a user can submit a **single** email address to be added to `notify_emails` and request regeneration.
+The UI intentionally does **not** prefill any addresses.
+- **Automatic generation flags**: Two environment flags control optional automatic generation:
+  - `DOWNLOADS_AUTO_GENERATE_ON_ACCESS=false` (default) — when `true`, accessing a missing download link will attempt to start generation immediately.
+  - `DOWNLOADS_AUTO_GENERATE_ON_STARTUP=false` (default) — when `true`, the app will look for tokens missing prepared archives on startup and start generation for them.
+Both defaults are `false` and we recommend leaving them **disabled** unless you understand and want automatic generation behavior.

+Security / operational notes:
+- The app uses **atomic DB updates** to avoid duplicate concurrent packing jobs for the same token and **database-backed notify_emails** for reliable notification targets.
+- For multi-instance/HA deployments, consider using a task queue/worker instead of the built-in thread-based packer; this makes pack jobs deterministic and scalable.

 - **SMTP Password** — Password for SMTP authentication (optional)
 - **From address** — The sender `From:` address used for outgoing messages (`smtp_from`)
 - **Use TLS** — Toggle to use STARTTLS for the SMTP connection (`smtp_use_tls`)